-Studies have shown that gin drinkers tend to have more swagger and be considered sexier (which we can’t argue is a benefit) however, there are also some health benefits that come with gin consumption.
+Studies have shown that gin drinkers tend to have more swagger and be considered sexier (which we can’t argue that is a benefit) however, there are also some health benefits that come with gin consumption.

 It doesn’t cause hangovers

 Due to its botanical ingredients it doesn’t contain bi-products such as methanol which could turn to formaldehyde in your system.